aptech/docs/docs/CR-printfmt.rst

     height            70
     weight           160

-Only the final print statement from printfmt correctly prints both columns.
+Only the final print statement from :func:`printfmt` correctly prints both columns.

 Source
 ------